meb-engi/4v4PT-Dictionary-Guide/README.md

 Shoutout to the multiple players from every region who has helped me on the dictionary.
 Can't do it w/o yall fr

-Currently this repo is managed by me and poggers.
+Currently this repo is managed by meb and poggers.
 He's done most of the heavy work setting up the repository, so ultra shoutout him !!!

 if u wanna contact us our dc is - meb.engi